 Technology has improved the quality of life everywhere we look.
-But, we still continue to do things manually.
-For some, doing things the old fashion way versus convenience is still a no brainer.
+However, we still continue to do things manually.
+For some, doing things the old-fashioned way versus the convenient, new way is still a no brainer.
 Or like they say, if you want it done right, you have to do it yourself.

 What we still do manually